 She said many medical schools don’t teach abortion procedures “because all the teachers are objectors, so the students, they don’t understand anything about abortion.”

 Agatone said false information about abortion often circulates in religious Italian media and in hundreds of “support life centers,” which are essentially the Italian equivalent of “pregnancy crisis centers” in the US.
-These facilities, run by religious organizations like the Movement for Life present as neutral but, in reality, have political and religious agendas to dissuade pregnant people from getting an abortion.
+She says these facilities, run by religious organizations like the Movement for Life present as neutral but, in reality, have political and religious agendas to dissuade pregnant people from getting an abortion.
 The organization, however, denies these allegations.

 “[This is] not a specific thing that’s happening to any one country, it’s a globalized community of organizations and actors working toward the same aims."